-Carver Lake Beach is currently closed
+Carver Lake Beach is closed for the season.

 Located at 3175 Century Avenue South, Carver Lake Park features a boardwalk, swimming beach, open air shelter, picnic area, playground and the Carver Lake Off-road Cycling Trail.

 Reserve open air shelter online